Diamond Color Explained in Plain English

 If you’re on a budget and considering a diamond in the G-H range, pairing it with a white or platinum setting can help make the diamond appear more colorless.
 The setting’s color can be a powerful tool to adjust the overall look of your jewelry.

-Real-World Case Study: How to Find the Right Balance Between Diamond Color and Budget
+Real-World Case Study: How to Find the Right Balance Between Diamonds Color and Budget

 Let’s say you’re looking for an engagement ring.
 You have a budget of $5,000 and want to get the biggest diamond possible.
 A D-grade diamond at this price point may not be an option.
 However, you could opt for a G or H diamond, which offers near-colorless qualities while saving you hundreds of dollars.
 Pairing the diamond with a platinum setting will make the color less noticeable and allow you to allocate more of your budget toward a larger diamond.

-Common Diamond Color Mistakes and How to Avoid Them
+Common Diamonds Color Mistakes and How to Avoid Them

 Overpaying for a “Colorless” Diamond